xwang97/SpatialDynamics/README.md

 ### 1. Generate simulated datasets

-There is an example at the end of the jupyter notebook Simulation/simulate.ipynb.
+There is an example at the end of [this notebook](Simulation/simulate.ipynb).
 Here we introduce this process in more details.

-Firstly we need to set the parameters of the cell (a cell is modeled as a sphere, so we need to set the center coordinates and radius) and the molecule movements (drift and diffusion components).
+Firstly we need to set the parameters of the cell (a cell is modeled as a sphere, so we need to set the `center` coordinates and `radius`) and the molecule movements (drift and diffusion components).

 ```python
 # set the hyper-parameters